aggregat4/dendriform/README.md

 ## TODOs

-1. BUG: when text has markup I lose focus after typing one additional character
 1. BUG: Undo is broken
 1. IMPROVEMENT: When splitting a node with a note, the note should only move to the new node when we don't split at the end of the name (see workflowy)
 1. IMPROVEMENT: When joining a test replicaset with a new browser it connects to the server and syncs events but between the notice that we are trying to connect to the server disappearing and the tree to appear there is a period of blank nothingness that could be quite disorienting when it then suddenly pops in.
 Optimally we would have some activity indicator showing that stuff is happening